Overview

 How voice cloning works

-- Analyze — Extracts voice characteristics from the original speaker’s audio
+- Profile — Creates a voice profile from the original speaker’s audio

 - Synthesize — Generates speech in the target language using the cloned voice